companydirectorylist.com Global Business Directories and Company Directories

 Eatery is a much less formal term than restaurant It isn't a put-down, precisely, but you wouldn't call Spago or The Four Seasons an "eatery" except as a joke On the other hand, you can certainly call McDonald's an "eatery", but that isn't the sort of establishment that is usually called that, either For me, "eatery" brings to mind a small place with a limited menu, possibly poor lighting

-• singular vs plural - A list of item or items? - English Language . . .
+• difference - at present or in the present? - English Language Learners . . .

 • What does House Cut mean? - English Language Learners Stack Exchange